 We regret that we cannot contact applicants individually about their applications.
 If you have not heard from us within 14 days of the job closing, please assume that you have not been successful on this occasion and keep an eye out for future vacancies.

-Opera North is looking for an experienced and well-motivated individual to fill the role of In Harmony EYFS-KS1 Tutor (maternity cover, 9 months with a chance to extend).
+Committed to producing high quality work that informs, excites and entertains, Opera North is looking for an experienced and well-motivated individual to fill the role of Instrumental Learning Team Tutor (Cello).

 Apply now